minettebrink/image-to-video/tutorial.md

 from huggingface_hub import hf_hub_download
 hf_hub_download(repo_id="Lightricks/LTX-Video", filename="ltx-video-2b-v0.9.1.safetensors", local_dir="/models")
 ```
-9. Test to download the modelwights by deploing the backend on Koyeb, and check that you find them by using the console.
+9. Test to download the model weights by deploying the backend on Koyeb, and check that you find them using the console.
 10. Load the model
 ```python
 local_model_path = "/models/ltx-video-2b-v0.9.1.safetensors"